bjamturley/MedSchoolAtlas/Histology/Hematology.md

 The membrane contains integrins used for platelet aggregation.
 These bind vWF and fibrinogen.
 It turns into a sphere upon clotting.
 #### Structure
 Has a hyalomere (peripheral area) containing microfilaments and microtubules which will stain LIGHT BLUE.
-Also has a granulomere which is used for secretory storage (e.g. [[Synaptic Cell Biology#Key Neurotransmitter Mechanisms|serotonin]] for vasoconstriction, PD growth factor for endothelial mitosis and vascular repair) which will stain PURPLE.
+Also has a granulomere which is used for secretory storage (e.g. [[Synaptic Cell Biology#Key Neurotransmitter Metabolism|serotonin]] for vasoconstriction, PD growth factor for endothelial mitosis and vascular repair) which will stain PURPLE.
 ### Neutrophils
 Accounts for 60-70% of WBCs.
 Phagocytose bacteria with production of oxygen radicals and hydrogen peroxide (H2O2), or by using lysosomes.